sky-ecosystem/dss-flappers/README.md

 ### Splitter

 Exposes a `kick` operation to be triggered periodically.
-Its logic withdraws `DAI` from the `vow` and splits it in two parts.
+Its logic withdraws `NST` from the `vow` and splits it in two parts.
 The first part (`burn`) is sent to the underlying `flapper` contract to be processed by the burn engine.
 The second part (`WAD - burn`) is distributed as reward to a `farm` contract.
 The `kick` cadence is determined by the `hop` value.

 Configurable Parameters:
 * `burn` - The percentage of the `vow.bump` to be moved to the underlying `flapper`.
-For example, a value of 0.70 \* `WAD` corresponds to funneling 70% of the `DAI` to the burn engine.
+For example, a value of 0.70 \* `WAD` corresponds to funneling 70% of the `NST` to the burn engine.
 * `hop` - Minimum seconds interval between kicks.
 * `flapper` - The underlying burner strategy (e.g. the address of `FlapperUniV2SwapOnly`).
 * `farm` - The staking rewards contract receiving the rewards.

 ### FlapperUniV2

 Exposes an `exec` operation to be triggered periodically by the `Splitter` (at a cadence determined by `Splitter.hop()`).
-Its logic withdraws `DAI` from the `Splitter` and buys `gem` tokens on Uniswap v2.
-The acquired tokens, along with a proportional amount of `DAI` (saved from the initial withdraw) are deposited back into the liquidity pool.
+Its logic withdraws `NST` from the `Splitter` and buys `gem` tokens on Uniswap v2.
+The acquired tokens, along with a proportional amount of `NST` (saved from the initial withdraw) are deposited back into the liquidity pool.
 Finally, the minted LP tokens are sent to a predefined `receiver` address.

 Configurable Parameters:
 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.